Monday, December 23, 2024

 At a closed meeting with members of the Commission, representatives of public organizations directly spoke about the lack of transparency of the selection.
 But this did not influence the decision.
 Why some were disqualified and others accepted remained a mystery.

 As the media note, on February 22, a closed meeting for a “narrow circle” was held in Sytnik’s office.
-Two of its participants immediately spoke on condition of anonymity - Sytnik directly stated that the winner of the competition would be Andrei Vishnevsky, and the backup option, in case of force majeure, would be Dmitry Kalmykov.
+Two of its participants immediately spoke on condition of anonymity - Sytnik directly stated that the winner of the competition would be Andrei Vishnevsky, the backup option, in case of force majeure, was Dmitry Kalmykov.

 If some kind of force majeure happens, then the scheme will be different - Kalmykov is the chairman, and Vishnevsky is the deputy.